selinaZitrone/notebook_demo/README.md

 4. Rename the folder that contains the *notebook_demo* if you want
 5. Start Obsidian, click **"Open folder as vault"** and select the folder containing the downloaded notebook.
 Obsidian will then open the notebook as a vault.
 6. While opening, a warning will pop up asking for permission to enable plugins that the vault contains.
 These plugins are necessary for the full functionality of the vault.
 Here, you can read more about the plugin security policy of Obsidian: [here](https://help.obsidian.md/Extending+Obsidian/Plugin+security)
-7. On the left of the Obsidian editor, you find notes that help you to get started with Obsidian and your vault.
+7. On the left of the Obsidian editor in the folder "00_GetStarted", you find notes that help you to get started with Obsidian and your vault.
 Read these before you start working with the vault:
-	1. **Get Started - Obsidian** to find out more about Obsidian in general and how to use it.
+	1. [[Get Started - Obsidian]] to find out more about Obsidian in general and how to use it.
-	2. **Get Started - Vault** to find out which settings and plugins were used in the demo vault and how to use them properly.
-Here we also describe workflows that we pre-configured in the demo vault (project management, knowledge management, ...)
+	2. [[Get Started - Vault]] to find out which settings and plugins were used in the demo vault and how to use them properly.
+Here we link to files describing workflows that we pre-configured in the demo vault ([[Create note from template]], [[Project management]], [[Knowledge management with Zettelkasten]], [[Literature notes from Zotero]], [[Periodic notes and lab journal]])
-	3. **Get Started - Resources** lists more resources and tips for additional customization.
+	4. [[Get Started - Resources]] lists more resources and tips for additional customization.
 You can have a look at this when you are a bit more familiar with the vault and Obsidian.

 If you have any questions or comments, please [create an issue](https://github.com/selinaZitrone/notebook_demo/issues/new) on Github.
 Please also feel free to contribute to the project via pull requests.